 If your time in Los Angeles is short and/or you want to cram in a day full of fun at Universal Studios Hollywood, then you are going to need our top ten tips for Universal Studio Hollywood.
 Here is everything you need to know to make the most of one day at Universal Studios Hollywood including what to pack, what to see and how to maximise your time.

-We were gifted our tickets by Universal Studios Hollywood tickets but paid for all our in-park expenses.
+We were gifted our tickets by Universal Studios Hollywood but we paid for all our in-park expenses.
 All opinions are utterly our own.

 Top Ten Tips for Making the Most of One Day at Universal Studios Hollywood